 A cornerstone of the surreal Canadian comedy troupe The Kids in the Hall, known for his gangly physicality and portrayals of hapless everymen and bizarre authority figures.

-With a perpetually worried expression and a frame built for awkward comedy, Kevin McDonald became the essential straight man—and sometimes the unhinged id—of The Kids in the Hall.
-A founding member of the troupe, his chemistry with Dave Foley defined countless sketches, from the bickering office mates to the terrifyingly bland Head Crusher.
+Kevin McDonald was a founding member of The Kids in the Hall.
+With a perpetually worried expression and a frame built for awkward comedy, his chemistry with Dave Foley defined countless sketches, from bickering office mates to the terrifyingly bland Head Crusher.
 McDonald's genius lay in his ability to pivot from utter pathos to sinister weirdness in a heartbeat.
-While the troupe's TV series cemented his cult status, he built a parallel career as a distinctive voice actor, bringing to life the anxious, insectoid alien Pleakley in Disney's 'Lilo & Stitch' franchise.
-His career, marked by collaboration and a steadfast commitment to the troupe's unique vision, exemplifies a certain breed of comic actor: one who thrives within an ensemble, elevating everyone else while creating a gallery of unforgettable, oddly relatable characters.
+He built a parallel career as a distinctive voice actor, bringing to life the anxious, insectoid alien Pleakley in Disney's 'Lilo & Stitch' franchise.
+His career exemplifies a comic actor who thrives within an ensemble, elevating everyone else while creating a gallery of unforgettable, oddly relatable characters.

 1946–1964